 Alzheimer’s disease can affect the way you act and feel.
 Alzheimer’s patients can experience:

 Increasing age is the greatest risk factor for Alzheimer’s disease.
-Risk for the disease can increase after reaching the age of 65 years.
+The risk for the disease can increase after reaching the age of 65 years.

 Women are more at risk for Alzheimer’s disease compared to men as they live longer.

-People who’ve had a severe head trauma are at greater risk for Alzheimer’s disease.
+People who’ve had severe head trauma are at greater risk for Alzheimer’s disease.

 People with MCI (mild cognitive impairment) have an increased risk of developing the disease.